 If we’re doing an article on ‘Rendering,’ we definitely want ‘Rendering’ in the title.
 A Google query for ‘Rendering in Search’ yields many articles whose content will reveal the typical user intent for that search.

-It helps to give these a quick read-through.
+It helps to give these posts a quick read-through.
 Remember, these are the top ranking articles for this search.
-Unless they’re ranking only due to powerful domain authority, the content of these articles will provide the answers users are seeking when performing that search.
-Otherwise, they wouldn’t occupy a top ranking.
+In most cases they rank well because they provide the answers visitors are seeking.

 This particular user intent is slightly intuitive.
 These articles provide tips for optimizing rendering, getting rid of rendering problems and related issues.
 An article has to answer the same questions as those explained by top-ranked items in this SERP if it is to perform well.

-We’d need to ensure our article signifies to search engines that it provides useful and actionable information to readers on this subject.
+We need to ensure our article signifies to search engines that it provides useful and actionable information.
 This is what will keep readers on the site.

 Only secondarily can we push a product or service in which a reader might be interested.

-If you go through this process with all your articles, you’ll be bridging the gap between user intent and content clustering.
+Use this process to bridge the gap between user intent and content clustering.
+Make sure to do it with all your articles.
 Your click-through rate will increase dramatically, and your bounce rate will drop.
 Social media engagement will increase.
 Your site architecture will speak Google’s language.
 You’ll have good internal links that increase the likelihood a user stays longer on site.

 Because your content is actually useful, it will enjoy a higher probability of getting quality backlinks.
 Plus, you’ll be catering to your buyer’s journey by providing desirable points of entry to your marketing funnel.